DrakeRyzer/DrakeSW5E/Species/Droid/Droid, Class I/Index.md

 ***Type.*** <br>
 Your creature type is droid (class I).

+***Detail Oriented.*** <br>
+You are practiced at scouring for details.
+You have advantage on Intelligence (Investigation) checks within 5 feet.

 ***Knowledge Protocol.*** <br>
-You have proficiency in two Intelligence or Wisdom skills of your choice.
+You have proficiency in two skills of your choice from the following: Intimidation, Investigation, Lore, Medicine, Nature, Perception, Piloting, or Technology.

 ***Tech Dabbler*** <br>
 Choose one of the following class I droid subcategories, you gain Tech Powers coresponding to your chosen subcategory.